 When you look at the photo of Ruth Ellis she looks the epitome of 50s beauty, to me she’s got some serious Marilyn Monroe vibes, of course this is a true crime blog and I’m not writing about some Hollywood starlet, Ruth Ellis (nee Neilson) is remembered as the last woman executed in the UK.
-Of course, as you’ll learn through this piece, the British public supported her execution, but the press the case did strengthen the idea to abolish the death penalty in the UK, ten years later in 1964 the practice was halted.
-Statistical accounts collected state that between 1926 and 1954, 677 men and 60 women had been sentenced to death in England and Wales with only 375 men and 7 women ever executed.
-This case starts here in Wales again, strangely in Rhyl, North Wales (like Peter Moore).
+Of course, as you’ll learn through this piece, the British public supported her execution, but due to the press coverage the case did strengthen the idea to abolish the death penalty in the UK, ten years later in 1964 the practice was halted.
+Statistical accounts collected state that between 1926 and 1954, 677 men and 60 women had been sentenced to death in England and Wales with only 375 men and 7 women ever executed..

 Ellis started working in London as nightclub hostess and did some nude modelling work.
 She had held lower paying factory and clerical jobs prior to this.
 The manager of The Court Club on Duke Street in London, Morris Conley would often blackmail his hostesses into having sex with him.
 Ellis took up prostitution after working in the club and in 1950 she fell pregnant again by regular customer, this time she had an illegal abortion in the third month of pregnancy and returned to work.

 Ellis married George Ellis in 8th November 1950, he was a 41-year-old divorced dentist with two sons.
 They married in a registry office in Tonbridge, Kent.
 It is said that George was very possessive and jealous as well as a violent alcoholic, his jealousy caused the marriage to deteriorate when he kept accusing her of having an affair.
 Ellis would leave George and always return.